seejohnrun/namp/README.md

 That's it!
 Notice that the converter, `toHTML()`, takes two parameters:

 * `data`, the contents of the Markdown file
-* `options`, an object containing the following properties:
+* `options`, an optional object containing the following properties:
-  - `highlight` enables build-time syntax highlighting for code blocks (this is `true` by default).
+  - `highlight` enables build-time syntax highlighting for code blocks (`true` by default).
 This uses [the highlight.js processor](http://softwaremaniacs.org/soft/highlight/en/), so you'll still need to define your own CSS for colors
-  - `conref` enables conref processing and replacing (this is `false` by default)
+  - `conref` enables conref processing and replacing (`false` by default)

 The result of the `toHTML()` method is an object with two properties: